 B. It doesn’t mean John was perfect and did not have a single flaw.
 He had his fair share of doubts and weaknesses.
 But he worked on his character constantly, (Luke 7:17-23).

-C. John finished so well even Jesus spoke very highly of him, (Matthew 11:11).
+C. John finished so well that even Jesus spoke very highly of him, (Matthew 11:11).
 Jesus said John is the greatest of those who were born by women, (even though Jesus Himself was born by a woman.)
 His death may seem unfitting for a Prophet but it’s not unfitting for a man who ran

 The Christian life is a race.
 Unlike the earthly races, however, we don’t run to win but to finish the race and finish it well.
 How we finish is what matters, not the way we started.
 Not how we ran because nobody is perfect and we cannot completely rule out the risk of stumbling.
-Paul has two valuable advise for us if we hope to finish well and they are recorded in Hebrews 12:1-2 and 1 Corinthians 9:24.
+Paul has two pieces of valuable advice for us if we hope to finish well and they are recorded in Hebrews 12:1-2 and 1 Corinthians 9:24.

-The lifestyle of John the Baptist and his Philosophy of Ministry makes him an insignificant man with an outstanding Ministry.
+The lifestyle of John the Baptist and his Philosophy of Ministry make him an insignificant man with an outstanding Ministry.
 His life was very short.
 His Ministry didn’t last long.
 But one day God will definitely tell him ‘Well done, good and faithful slave!
 You have been faithful with a few things.
 I will put you in charge of many things.
 Enter into the joy of your master.’
 (Matthew 25:23).
 Will God be able to tell the same about you and me?